 The idea for the Karlsberg Urpils app was simple.
 They wanted to build a mobile app that could easily read the promotional code printed inside of the crown caps, giving complete control to the customer and allowing them to simply take a photo of the code to have it entered.

-The integration of mobile scanning dramatically improved customer engagement and boosted the success of the campaign with up to 200 user interactions per minute!
+The integration of mobile data capture dramatically improved customer engagement and boosted the success of the campaign to up to 200 user interactions per minute at the peak of the campaign.
 Karlsberg reported that over 1 million promotional scans were entered per month and the campaign had over 40,000 unique users in total, pushing their promotional marketing to the next level.